neomelb/QDD-Coin-2021/QDD Whitepaper.md

 ### 4.4 Tax Compliance

-$QDD cannot guarantee this currency will comply with the tax laws of any nation, so be sure to do your due diligence prior to purchase.
+$QDD cannot guarantee this cryptocurrency will comply with the tax laws of your local government jurisdiction, so be sure to do your due diligence prior to purchase.

 ### 4.5 Warranty